The WiLD Norway Summer Summit 2026 has now concluded.

 FIRESIDE CHAT 1 · WHY INVESTING IN WOMEN'S HEALTH IS INSEPARABLE FROM INDUSTRY & WORKING LIFE

-Michael Engsig - CEO of Nykode
+Michael Engsig - CEO, Nykode

-Malin Frithiofsson - CEO of Daya Ventures
+Malin Frithiofsson - CEO, Daya Ventures

 FIRESIDE CHAT 2 · HOW NORWAY CAN CLOSE THE GAPS: CLINICAL STUDIES, STRATEGIES, AND INCENTIVES

-Hanne Haslene-Hox - Seniorforsker, SINTEF
+Hanne Haslene-Hox - Senior Research Scientist, SINTEF

 SESSION 2 · 14:30 – 15:15